Abdul-Karim Qasim: 14 July Revolution

 On 14 July 1958, Qasim used troop movements planned by the government as an opportunity to seize military control of Baghdad and overthrow the monarchy.
-The king, several members of the royal family, and their close associates, including Prime Minister Nuri as-Said, were murdered.
+The king, several members of the royal family, and their close associates, including Prime Minister Nuri as-Said, were executed.

-The coup was discussed and planned by the Free Officers and Civilians Movement, which although inspired by the Egypt's eponymous movement, was not as advanced or cohesive.
-From as early as 1952 the Iraqi Free Officers and Civilians Movement's initial cell was led by Qasim and Colonel Isma'il Arif, before being joined later by an infantry officer serving under Qasim who would later go on to be his closest collaborator, Colonel Abdul Salam Arif.
+The coup was discussed and planned by the Nationalist Officers' Organization, which although inspired by the Egypt's Free Officers movement, was not as advanced or cohesive.
+From as early as 1952 this Movement was led by Qasim and Colonel Isma'il Arif, before being joined later by an infantry officer serving under Qasim who would later go on to be his closest collaborator, Colonel Abdul Salam Arif.
 By the time of the coup in 1958, the total number of agents operating on behalf of the Free Officers had risen to around 150 who were all planted as informants or go-betweens in most units and depots of the army.

 The coup was triggered when King Hussein of Jordan, fearing that an anti-Western revolt in Lebanon might spread to Jordan, requested Iraqi assistance.
 Instead of moving towards Jordan, however, Colonel Arif led a battalion into Baghdad and immediately proclaimed a new republic and the end of the old regime.

 King Faisal II ordered the Royal Guard to offer no resistance, and surrendered to the coup forces.
 Around 8 am, Captain Abdul Sattar Sabaa Al-Ibousi, leading the revolutionary assault group at the Rihab Palace, which was still the principal royal residence in central Baghdad, ordered the King, Crown Prince 'Abd al-Ilah, Crown Princess Hiyam ('Abd al-Ilah's wife), Princess Nafeesa ('Abd al-Ilah's mother), Princess Abadiya (Faisal's aunt) and several servants to gather in the palace courtyard (the young King having not yet moved into the newly completed Royal Palace).
 When they all arrived in the courtyard they were told to turn towards the palace wall.
-All were then shot by Captain Abdus Sattar As Sab’, a member of the coup led by Qasim.
+All were then shot by Captain Abdus Sattar As Sab', a member of the coup led by Qasim.